DIVD-NL/cna-bot/README.md

           pr              : ${{ github.event_name != 'pull_request' }}  # Create a PR when we push or run on schedule
           github-token:     ${{ secrets.GITHUB_TOKEN }}
 ```

+Note: If you want github actions to run on pull requests created by this action you will have to use a personal Github Access token with at least the `repo`, `org:read` and `discussion:read` scopes.